semuconsulting/Gamepad_PS4BT/README.md

    * 5V on USB Host board  --> 5V on Arduino
    * 0V on USB Host board  --> GND on Arduino
-   * TX on USB Host board  --> RX1 on Arduino
+   * SDA on USB Host board  --> SDA on Arduino (pin A4 on Uno)
-   * RX on USB Host board  --> TX1 on Arduino
+   * SCL on USB Host board  --> SCL on Arduino (pin A5 on Uno)
    * USB on USB Host board --> USB Bluetooth dongle

+**NB:** if you are stacking multiple I2C devices, ensure:
+   * Each device has a unique I2C address
+   * The SDA and SCL lines have adequate PULL-UP provision.
+It may be necessary to add 4k7ohm resistors between VCC (3.3V / 5V) and the SDA and SCL lines for stability.

 ## Enabling I2C mode on the USB Host board